BenJBailey/benstandup/README.md

 ### Friday

-    Figure out when you are goign to do Lasco
+    Figure out when you are going to do Lasco
+    Weekly Report
+    Lasco?
+    Rising Star?